 Raspberry Thumbprint Cookies are a classic cookie made often during the holiday season.
-A shortbread cookie dough is filled with a raspberry jam and baked until just golden around the edges.
+A buttery shortbread cookie dough is filled with a raspberry jam and baked until just golden around the edges.
 Once cooled, these cookies are drizzled with an almond flavored icing that compliments the flavors of the cookie perfectly.

 As an Amazon Associate, I earn from qualifying purchases from affiliate links.